dmcpatrimonio/operative-history/paper.md

 date    : "EAHN 2021 session 'Split Cultures/New Dialogues: Research in Architectural History and Theory'" author  : "Pedro P. Palazzo[^aff]"
 affiliation: >
-  Visiting scholar at the Università degli Studi di Roma « Tor Vergata » department of Civil and Computer Engineering and at the University of Coimbra Centre for Social Studies in 2019--2020.
-Assistant professor at the University of Brasilia school of Architecture and Urbanism.
+  Associate professor at the University of Brasilia school of Architecture and Urbanism.
 abstract: |
   ## Abstract ##

-  The Italian debates of the post-war era regarding the possibility of an 'operative' history of architecture, revolving around Manfredo Tafuri's critique of Saverio Muratori's method of procedural typology and his ambiguous stance on Aldo Rossi's later work, provide the theoretical background for a present-day 'Italian school' of typo-morphology.
+  The Italian debates of the post-war era regarding the possibility of an 'operative' history of architecture revolved around Manfredo Tafuri's critique of Saverio Muratori's method of procedural typology and his ambiguous stance on Aldo Rossi's later work.
+They provide the theoretical background for a present-day 'Italian school' of typo-morphology.
 This 'school' is split between the modernist disciples of Muratori and the younger traditionalists, loosely